-“Everything,” Mooney said.
+“Everything,” said the Spiders' head coach.
 “That’s the hard part.
 That’s where so much responsibility is on our older players.”

 Indeed, the 6-0, 165-pound Jones carries quite a load on his slender shoulders.
 He is the lead returning guard and one of three experienced seniors on a team that has seven freshmen and sophomores.